EliasAL2/EliasAL2.github.io/_pages/about.md

   Image taken from [7] Example of Image Segmentation
 </p>

 The picture above shows a standard image segmentation output.
 It is impressive how the model can correctly identify and segment all important areas.
-Unfortunately the model only knows the name of the areas and nothing more.
+Unfortunately, the model only knows the name of the areas and nothing more.
 This is a problem because it wouldn't know which item you are referring to if you were to describe one to it.
-An even bigger deficiency is that you could not even describe an object to the model in the first place, because it is actually impossible to interact with it.
+An even bigger deficiency is that you could not even describe an object to the model in the first place because it is actually impossible to interact with it.

 A good model should be able to deeply understand what areas or items it is segmenting based on **world knowledge**.
 It should also offer **interaction possibilities** and **reasoning abilities**.
-Maybe even be able to hold **Multi-Turn conversations**, so it can understand users intentions based on implicit descriptions.
+Maybe even be able to hold **Multi-Turn conversations**, so it can understand users' intentions based on implicit descriptions.
 Just like this:

 <p align="center">